Shriinivas/blenderbezierutils/README.md

 - Join Bezier Curves.
 Joins the selected objects at their end points.
 If the 'Join optimized' option is unchecked the curves are joined in their order in the collection (alphabetical order of their names).
 If it is checked, the next curve to join is chosen based on its distance (shortest) from the current curve; the curve direction is reversed if needed.
 With the 'Join With Straight Segments' option, the curve objects are joined with straight line segments, regardless of the end point handle types.
 - Mark Start Vertex (edit mode): Marks the start vertex of a closed (cyclic) splines of the selected curve objects.
 If the curves have shape keys, they may get distorted with change in the start vertex.
 (This tool is the same as the one included in the <a href ='https://github.com/Shriinivas/assignshapekey'>Assign Shape Keys</a> add-on.)<br>

-# Flexi Bezier Tool
+# Flexi Draw Bezier Tool
 ![Demo](https://github.com/Shriinivas/blenderbezierutils/blob/master/drawdemo.gif)<br>
 This tool is available in object mode via a new button on the toolshelf (short cut to toggle the toolshelf - t).
 It allows drawing Bezier curves by manipulating the control points.<br>
-<b>Drawing the curve: </b> To draw the curve activate the tool by clicking the Flexi Bezier tool on the toolbar.
+<b>Drawing the curve: </b> To draw the curve activate the tool by clicking the Flexi Draw Bezier tool on the toolbar.
 Click the LMB on the starting point of the curve.
 Then click and drag LMB on the end point to adjust the curvature.
 You can continue drawing subsequent segments in this fashion.
 Double clicking or hitting enter or space will convert the drawing to a curve object. <br>
 <b>Undo:</b> While drawing, you can undo one segment at a time by pressing backspace.
 Pressing escape removes the entire curve.
 After the drawing is finished, the curve op can be undone by pressing ctrl-Z  <br><br>
 <b>Snapping Options</b>
 - Holding down ctrl while moving mouse will snap the point or handle to the grid.